hlissner/.doom.d/README.md

 # doom-emacs-private

-My private module for [doom-emacs](https://github.com/hlissner/doom-emacs).
+My private config for [doom-emacs](https://github.com/hlissner/doom-emacs).

+I also treat this has a staging ground for future Doom modules.

 ## Install